wl2484-nyu/tlc-based-transport/README.md

    location is represented by the average of the geological coordinates of its borderline, and the distance between two locations is the great-circle distance (unit: km) between the two average geological coordinates.

-After that, the implementation could be broken down into the following steps:
+After that, the implementation for public transport route recommendation with taxi trip data could be broken down into the following steps:

 ### Step-1: Build up the neighbor zone graph
 > Owner: Wan-Yu Lin